 Medicare Part B is the outpatient benefit and covers things like routine appointments with your doctor and diagnostic testing and lab work.
 It also offers Medicare benefits for things like durable medical equipment, preventive services, and outpatient surgery.
 The deductible for 2020 is $198, so you will need to incur medical costs to meet or exceed that number before Medicare begins to provide coverage.

-Medicare Part D is the prescription drug benefit, and this is optional coverage.
+Medicare Part D is a stand-alone prescription drug benefit, and this is optional coverage.
 Some Medicare Part D plans do not have a deductible at all, but if your plan does have a deductible, the annual maximum can’t exceed $435.
 As a result, if you carry this coverage, you will need to talk to your plan provider to learn about the specific amount required for your plan’s deductible.

 Medicare Advantage plans usually bundle the Part A and Part B benefits of Original Medicare with other additional coverage into one simple plan.
 You may be able to receive extra services or benefits and lower out-of-pocket costs by signing up for a Medicare Advantage plan.
 These plans vary from provider to provider, so you will need to talk directly with your plan administrator to learn about deductible requirements for your unique situation.